bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/simulation.md

 ## Additional Model Checking Options

 Model checking options may be provided to the model checker.
-Therefore, the the class `ModelCheckingOptions` needs to be created.
+Therefore, the class `ModelCheckingOptions` needs to be created.
 An example is shown below.

 ```java